siemens/ix/packages/documentation/docs/guidelines/theme.md

 The `siemens-ix-core.css` provides the possibility to import only core related functionalities, without any theme preloaded.

-You can load a specified theme by importing the corresponding `css` file.
+You can load a specific theme by importing the corresponding CSS file.

 ***Import CSS***